bids-standard/bids-specification/src/99-appendices/03-hed.md

 while the common properties are represented by categorical values appearing in other columns.
 You may provide a `HED` column and multiple categorical columns to document your events.
 Each of these categorical columns should be documented in a corresponding `*_events.json` sidecar.
-The column name (e.g., `mycodes`) is the dictionary key to this documentation, as illustrated by the following example.
+The column name (for example, `mycodes`) is the dictionary key to this documentation, as illustrated by the following example.

 Example: